 It is important to act quickly after an accident because your employer and its insurance company will look for ways to deny your claim.
 If you wait to report your injury or delay seeking medical treatment, they will use this information against you to try to deny or significantly reduce the amount of your claim.

 The next step after reporting your accident and seeking medical treatment is to consult with an attorney.
-He or she can help you determine the value of the benefits you are entitled.
+He or she can help you determine the value of the benefits to which you are entitled.
 This way, if you are denied benefits or receive less than you deserve, your lawyer can appeal to pursue fair compensation.

 Filing a workers’ compensation claim is complicated and difficult unless you have detailed knowledge of state and federal regulations.
-Our knowledgeable Bakersfield industrial accident lawyers will fight for the compensation you deserve.
+Our knowledgeable California industrial accident lawyers will fight for the compensation you deserve.
 We can help you better understand your rights and how to pursue the benefits you need and deserve.

 If you collect workers’ compensation benefits, you will not be able to sue your employer.
 However, if another party besides your employer was responsible for your accident, you may be entitled to file a personal injury lawsuit for damages.
 Third parties who may be liable include general contractors, subcontractors, suppliers and other service providers working closely together.